Want to start a new small business but need some help along the way?

 It’s wise to speak to an accountant about your plans.
 They can register you as self-employed, or create a company for you.

 Accountants have bags of experience that they’re always happy to share.
-They can point you in the direction of free funding (and you can read our free guide too – see below).
+They can point you in the direction of free funding.

-Speak to a bank to create an account specifically for your business – even if you’re planning to be a sole trader.
+Speak to a bank (or sign up online) to create an account specifically for your business – even if you’re planning to be a sole trader.

 Get the tools.
 Use accounting software.
 Get a good cash flow forecasting spreadsheet (see below for our free example).